-Get the starry nights, the campfire stories, the cosy sleeping bag and all the best parts of camping in some of California’s most beautiful settings—but without the hassle of hauling loads of gear into the back-country.
-These glamping (short for 'glamour camping') destinations give you the best of both worlds, a back-to-nature break from everyday life, but enough comfort that you won’t wake up with a sore back and covered in mosquito bites.
+Get the starry nights, the campfire stories, the cosy sleeping bag, and all the best parts of camping in some of California’s most beautiful settings—but without the hassle of hauling loads of gear into the back-country.
+These glamping destinations give you the best of both worlds—a back-to-nature break from everyday life, but enough comfort that you won’t wake up with a sore back and covered in mosquito bites.
 And the settings?
-Wind-swept bluffs overlooking the Pacific, high meadows in iconic national parks, even a safari park.
-For most locations, everything, including bedding and meals, is included, although some sites require you to bring your own sleeping bag and pillow.
+The hardest part will be choosing which one to head to first.

 Along the spectacular Big Sur coast, you'll find a unique glamping experience: Treebones Resort, with 16 yurts perched on redwood platforms, each with sweeping views of the Pacific Ocean.
 Step inside for some surprisingly swanky touches such as queen-size beds and cushy couches, plus sinks, heaters and electric lights.
 Outside, deck chairs provide the perfect vantage point for jaw-dropping sunsets.